Someone once asked me why I choose to use a Mac.

 *I hope you're not confused by the Mhz myth.
 Motorola's 800Mhz PowerPC chip is actually faster than Intel's 1.5Ghz chip.
 If you do a little research on the subject you'll see what I mean.
 Just do a Google.com search on 'the mhz myth'.

 (If you do decide to turn Mac, Rob and I have got your back.
 If you ever have any questions regarding Mac hardware or software just let us know.
 I'm sure one of us will be able to help you.)

 Once you turn Mac you never turn back!

 If you're contemplating a switch from Windows/PC's to an Apple/Mac or your simply interested in the differences between Apple/Mac's and Windows/PC's, I'm sure you that you can find plenty of comparisons on the web.
 Some are biased, some are not.
 Some are in depth, some are general overviews.
 I urge you to evaluate the available material, and make an informed choice.
-In my opinion, Mac's are better machines in nearly every category of comparison.
+In my opinion, Mac's are better machines in nearly every category of comparison (note: better doesn't mean cheaper), and the Mac Operating System creates a superior user performance for the home user.
 I'm sure you'll find, in the end, that the Mac is the best choice for your dollar.

 Disclaimer: I own a Mac, not a gun.
 If you don't agree with my point of view, you're free to form your own opinion.
 Just don't hold it to my head, or force it down my throat.
 You chose to read my Mac evangelism article.
 If you've got a problem with what I wrote, too bad.
 Write your own rebuttal, and post it to your web site.
 Don't bother emailing me with any flame bait.